bit2world/bit2world/README.md

   Flexible Full-Stack Developer
 </div>

-As a Creative and Flexible Frontend developer with over 7+ years experience, I love to work with innovative and flexible clients.
+As a Creative and Flexible Full Stack Developer with over 7+ years experience, I love to work with innovative and flexible clients.

 <div display="flex">
 <div align="left" width="70%">